stepas-toliautas/enccs-instructor-training/content/lesson-design.md

 - Create also more advanced exercises which can be optional for more advanced learners.
 This can go a long way to meet the needs of participants with a wide range of background knowledge.

-Good exercises are the most important factor in a good lesson.
+**Good exercises are the most important factor in a good lesson**.
 Even if you are preparing the rest of the lesson mostly alone, consider a good long brainstorming session to go from "list of topics to cover" to "sequence of exercises".